neurodata/ndex/README.md

 Supports loading images from local storage or an S3 bucket.

-This program loads 16 image files at a time into memory and POSTs the data in smaller blocks to avoid write locks by the Boss.
+This program loads 16 image files (either PNG or TIFF) at a time into memory and POSTs the data in smaller blocks to avoid write locks by the Boss.
 With large image sizes it can be memory intensive.
+Can be run simultaneously with non overlapping z-slices to increase the speed of the ingest.

-It generates a log file in the path from which you run which you can use to monitor the performance and success of your ingest job.
+Running the script will log its behavior to a file (`log.txt`) and can optionally send Slack messages when it finishes a job and if it encouters errors.

 ### Install:
 1. clone this directory